What does the voluntary sector mean?

 In the Almanac, the voluntary sector includes organisations that have six features in common

-While recognising that there is no perfect term or definition, the Almanac has chosen to focus on organisations that meet the following criteria (see below).
+While we recognise that there is no perfect term or definition, the Almanac focuses on organisations that meet the following criteria.

 - However, there is no single administrative database for all voluntary organisations.
 The most comprehensive available is the Charity Commission register of charities, on which the figures produced for the Almanac are largely based.

 - So, when the Almanac refers to the voluntary sector or voluntary organisations we are in fact referring to what we call ‘general charities’, that is registered charities minus a number of excluded charities that do not meet the list of criteria above - for instance, non-departmental public bodies or universities.

 Looking more broadly